Summary: Teen Sexual Health

 - Policy Implications

-Policy options to improve teen sexual health include:
+Policy and program options to improve teen sexual health include:

-For more policy ideas and research on this topic, see kidsdata.org’s Research & Links section, or visit The National Campaign to Prevent Teen and Unplanned Pregnancy, or the Guttmacher Institute.
-Also see Policy Implications on kidsdata.org under Teen Births, Intimate Partner Violence, and Health Care.
+For more policy ideas and research on this topic, see kidsdata.org’s Research & Links section or visit Guttmacher Institute and Essential Access Health.
+Also see Policy Implications on kidsdata.org under Teen Births and Health Care.

 Sources for this narrative: